Back to Basics: Homemade Pantry Items

 holding whole wheat sourdough crackers

-Sourdough Whole Wheat Crackers
+Easy Whole Wheat Sourdough Discard Crackers

-A surprisingly easy recipe for sourdough whole wheat crackers - mix, roll out and bake in less than an hour.
+A surprisingly easy recipe for whole wheat sourdough crackers – mix, roll out and bake in less than an hour.
 And so good you won't believe it!

 Click For Recipe

-Perfectly Salted DIY Roasted Almonds - seriously the BEST!
+Perfectly Salted Roasted Almonds Recipe – the BEST!

 Roast your own almonds at home with this easy technique and you’ll never want to buy commercial nuts again.